Toledo Harbor Light

-By 1966, an electric motor was installed to rotate the lens, allowing the Toledo Harbor Lighthouse to operate with little human intervention.
-The last Coast Guard crew could then be removed, but not before measures were taken to prevent vandalism of the now keeperless lighthouse.
-The security system came in the form of a fully uniformed mannequin, stationed in one of the upper windows of the dwelling.
-Originally appearing as a man with a penciled mustache, the mannequin later sported a long blond wig.
-Ghost stories that tell of a phantom lighthouse keeper at Toledo Harbor can usually be traced back to this figure.
-Even though it sits motionless, some swear that it has beckoned to them from the window.
-The mannequin has become part of the Coast Guard's tradition, and new officers stationed at Toledo consider it a rite of passage to sign its shirt.
+By 1966, human keepers were replaced by an electric motors to rotate the lens.
+The lighthouse was fortified to protect it from vandalism in the absence of lighthouse keepers.
+One part of the security system was fully uniformed mannequin placed in an upper window.
+His manner or dress, facial hair and wigs was varied.
+This gave rise to an urban legend that the facility was haunted and the figure beckoning.
+It has been reported that the mannequin became "part of the Coast Guard's tradition" so new Toledo-stationed officers stationed sign its shirt as an initiation ritual.

 Toledo Harbor Lighthouse is still an active aid to navigation.
 The federal government maintained ownership of the site until 2006, and the US Coast Guard still maintains the navigational light.
 The Toledo Harbor Lighthouse Society, with help from Duket Architects, filed an application to own the lighthouse on September 20, 2005.
 On October 5, 2006, the Secretary of the Interior approved the Toledo Harbor Lighthouse Preservation Society application for ownership.
 The lighthouse is open to the public for special events.
 In the late 1990s, the original Fresnel lens was removed and eventually placed on display at the COSI museum in Toledo.
 In its place is a 300 mm, fed by solar cells.
 Twice a year, U.S. Coast Guardsmen visit the lighthouse to clean and service the lens, solar panel and backup batteries.

 In 1965, the light was automated by the U.S. Coast Guard and powered by solar cells.
 To deter vandalism, a uniformed mannequin officer was placed in the window and the boat basin removed.

 As part of the commemoration of the light's centennial, the Toledo Harbor Lighthouse Society was formed in 2003 as a nonprofit organization to document the history of the lighthouse, preserve the lighthouse and to provide public access.
 The Toledo Harbor Lighthouse Preservation Society was formed to work for restoration of the lighthouse.
 Restoration will cost approximately $1.5 million.
 A grant was awarded in 2010 for windows, doors, shutters and tucking the brick.
 A 'My Lighthouse Window' capital campaign for the $138,000 match is underway.
 The infrastructure will include solar, a marine waste water system and a gray water treatment process.
 Potable water will be boated in.
 When the restoration is complete, four 'keepers' will stay at the lighthouse to schedule visits to tour the lighthouse.

 The light's unique form made it the subject of artwork, including paintings.

 In 2008, the Fresnel lens was relocated to Quilter Lodge in Maumee Bay State Park, which is within sight of the Toledo Harbor Lighthouse on clear days.